tirza-s/springboot-dinningReviewRestAPI/README.md

 The Objective are :
 - Admin can create, update and delete the restaurant
-- User can createn updatate and delete the review based on the restaurant ID
+- User can create, update and delete their review based on the restaurant ID

 The tech stacks I use for this application :
 - Java